WBAMC provides medical support to Bataan March

 |0

-This work, WBAMC provides medical support to Bataan March [Image 3 of 3], by SGT Paulina Cervantes Delgadillo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, WBAMC provides medical support to Bataan March, by Amabilia Payen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT